MorphometricsGroup/EasyDCP/docs/1_EasyDCP_Creation.md

 4. Run `creation-win.bat` or `creation-mac.sh`
    - A terminal window will open showing output from EasyDCP_Creation and Metashape.
+   - EasyDCP_Creation will work through each image set folder (imaged group of plants) and produce a 3D point cloud, outputted to .ply format.
-   - If you must close the terminal window while EasyDCP_Creation is running, there will be a `lock` file left in the last folder that was being processed.
+   - If you must close the terminal window (or an error occurs) while EasyDCP_Creation is running, there may be a `lock` file left in the last folder that was being processed.
 You must either delete the .lock file from within the `[groupID].files/` folder or delete the entire `[groupID].files` folder and `[groupID].psx` file.

 5. Find output .psx and .ply files in each corresponding folder.
 Verify successful 3D reconstruction with Metashape and CloudCompare, respectively.